 Dateline July 17, 2012: Newfoundland, Trinity and Gros Morne Park

 We left St. John’s in the morning and started the drive towards the west coast.
-The drive on the Trans Canadian Highway takes you to the base of Trinity Bay and then along the west side where you can take routes into the water views.
-The first town that we visited was Brigus, the birthplace of Captain Robert A. Bartlett, the master mariner of arctic fame has immortalized the town in the annals of history.
+The drive on the Trans Canadian Highway takes you to the base of Trinity Bay and then along the west side, where you can take routes into the water views.
+The first town that we visited was Brigus, the birthplace of Captain Robert A. Bartlett, the master mariner of arctic fame who has immortalized the town in the annals of history.

 It’s all right while you’re exploring.